 The administration of the Fund is provided by West Northamptonshire Council in partnership with Cambridgeshire County Council.
 The Head of Pensions reports directly to Assistant Director of Finance at West Northamptonshire Council, whose costs are reported in the West Northamptonshire Council statement of accounts.
-Other key personnel include the Cambridgeshire Section 151 Officer, who is Treasurer to the Fund.
-The Section 151 Officer is remunerated for their services to the organisation as a whole and it is not possible to identify within the overhead charge from the proportion of costs relating to these services to the Fund.
+Other key personnel include the Section 151 Officer, who is Treasurer to the Fund, and the Head of HR.
+The Assistant Director of Finance, the Section 151 Officer and the Head of HR are remunerated for their services to the organisation as a whole and it is not possible to identify within the overhead charge from the proportion of costs relating to these services to the Fund.